MrShoenel/anti-pattern-models/notebooks/comm-class-models.md

 Stateless model
 ===============

-The stateless model shall be used whenever there is data available from the parents or children.
+The stateless model shall be used whenever there is **no** data available from the parents or children.

 Load and prepare the data
 -------------------------